Master Class Series

 from masters of the craft, in an intimate setting

-The Master Class Series is free and open to the public.
-Reservations required: firstname.lastname@example.org
+The Master Class series is free and open to the public.
+Reservations requried: firstname.lastname@example.org

 DAVID HENRY HWANG

 The Master Class series enhances Cherry Lane's mission to serve emerging as well as established talent within Cherry Lane’s community of artists.
 In our intimate, historic setting, we offer Master Class participants focused contact with distinguished artists in discussions that range from the challenges of the artistic process and production, to navigating professional partnerships, to the moment that inspired their commitment to working in theatre.

 The program began in 2000 when Edward Albee agreed to take part in a question-and-answer session about his writing process.
 The event was so successful that he agreed to return the following year for an expanded session that included playwrights Alfred Uhry, Craig Lucas, David Henry Hwang, Marsha Norman and A.R.
 Gurney.